runqingz/CSC2515YOLOPedestrianDetection/README.md

 # CSC2515YOLOPedestrianDetection

-* Push to main only if your change only affects your script
+* Push to main only if your change only affects your own script